dimfeld/ergo/README.md

 - [ ] Inputs
   - [X] from POST to an endpoint
-  - [ ] some events are sent based on some periodic check that triggers when it sees a condition
+  - [ ] send events based on some periodic check that triggers when it sees a condition
   - [ ] trigger events unconditionally on a schedule
 - [ ] Actions
   - [ ] Spawn docker containers (and/or Nomad jobs?)
   - [X] Query HTTP endpoints
   - [X] Run some local command
   - [X] Link actions to accounts when required
-  - [ ] Embedded scripting for actions
+  - [X] Embedded JavaScript for actions
   - [ ] Return data for use by the next task in the chain
 - [ ] Data Schemas
   - [X] Each action can specify the types of data that it accepts
   - [X] Duck typing for events
 - [ ] State machines will take data from an event, modify it somehow, and pass it on
-  - [ ] Embed JavaScript to write state machine logic
+  - [X] Embed JavaScript to write state machine logic
   - [ ] Persistent context for state machines
   - [ ] Optional schema input
   - [ ] Optional type checking on state machine return value